 Experience is an important factor influencing the compensation of Web Project Managers.
 Survey participants with less than five years' experience pocket $54K on average, but those with five to 10 years of experience enjoy a much bigger median of $65K.
 After working for 10 to 20 years, Web Project Managers make a median salary of $73K.
 Seasoned workers who boast more than two decades of relevant experience enjoy a median salary of $85K, which is substantially larger than the medians reported by folks with fewer years on their resumes.

 Pay Difference by Location

-Web Project Managers will find that San Francisco offers an impressive pay rate, one which exceeds the national average by 37 percent.
-Web Project Managers can also look forward to large paychecks in cities like Boston (+28 percent), New York (+20 percent), San Jose (+11 percent), and Los Angeles (+11 percent).
-Compared to the national average, Cleveland Web Project Managers have considerably lower salaries, 34 percent below the national average to be exact.
+For Web Project Managers, working in the bustling city of San Francisco has its advantages, including an above-average pay rate.
+Web Project Managers can also look forward to large paychecks in cities like Boston (+28 percent), San Jose (+11 percent), Los Angeles (+11 percent), and New York (+10 percent).
+Compared to the national average, Boulder Web Project Managers have considerably lower salaries, 30 percent below the national average to be exact.
 Location appears to be a major driving force in pay for those in this profession.
-Boulder and Des Moines are a couple other places where companies are known to pay below the median — salaries are 30 percent lower and 23 percent lower, respectively.
+Not at the bottom but still paying below the median are employers in Des Moines and Orlando (23 percent lower and 15 percent lower, respectively).